specsolutions/specsync-plugins/postman-test-source-plugin/README.md

 The plugin connects to the Postman cloud server and loads the configured Postman collection.
 From the collection it detects tests as:

 * Folders or requests that have been already linked to Test Cases by SpecSync (via documentation section)
 * Optional: Folders or requests that have a name matches to the configured regex (e.g. name starts with `TEST`).
+Use the `testNameRegex` parameter for this.
 * Optional: Folders or requests that have a documentation matches to the configured regex (e.g. documentation contains `ADO Test Case = 1234`).
+User the `testDocumentationRegex` parameter for this.
 * Requests where their folder is not a test

 The Postman tests can be enhanced with specific additional details that are required or useful for Test Case syncrhonization.